 - Cream cheese, low-fat Neufchatel works great

 CROSTINI Meanwhile, slice the loaf 1/4-inch thick, then again (if needed) to make pieces two or three bites big.
 Mist both sides with olive oil and place on baking sheet.
-Bake 350F/175C until lightly toasted, about 15 minutes.
+Bake 350F/175C until lightly toasted, about 5 minutes, turning once.
 Let cool and transfer to freezer bag.
 If making ahead of time, store in the freezer until ready to serve.
 I get 36 thin slices from a demi French loaf from Trader Joe's.

-TO SERVE To serve, spread the Crostini with cream cheese, then top with a little red pepper mixture.
-Sprinkle with chopped parsley.
+TO SERVE To serve, spread the Crostini with cream cheese, then top with a little red pepper mixture and a parsley leaf.
+Serve within an hour.

 More Easy Appetizer Recipes

 © Copyright 2003, 2007 (online) & 2015 Kitchen Parade